Watertrade Introduces Bar Snacks Menu with Caviar, Funyuns, Tempura & More

 If it’s been a hot minute since you’ve dined (or imbibed) indoors but you’re ready to reinstate this little luxury, Watertrade in the South Congress Hotel is implementing the extra steps to ensure you’re about to do it safely.

 The moody, elegant bar sharing space with omakase restaurant Otoko has always been open to the public, but it’s tucked-away locale in a hotel makes it something of a well-kept secret.
 While Watertrade reopened in October, the bar program has recently undergone some major changes, including the departure of bar team Whitney Hazelmyer and Ricky Cobia.
-Their protégé Nadia Hernandez now manages the bar, continuing to offer sophisticated cocktails categorized by flavor profile (“Zesty, citrusy, smokey”; “Umami, smooth, savory”).
+But bartender Nadia Hernandez continues to serve sophisticated cocktails categorized by unique flavor profiles (“Zesty, citrusy, smokey”; “Umami, smooth, savory”).

 “Some of the ingredients that are used for the omakase drinks are inspired from new ways to integrate byproducts of fruit and tea,” Hernandez says.
 “They change almost weekly through research and development, and it’s been a real driving force in my creativity.”